josephaadams/config_activedirectory/README.md

 1. Create Virtual Machines:

 - DC-1: For the first Domain Controller.
+For the image choose Windows Server 2022.

 - Client-1: For client machine testing.
+For the image choose Windows 10 Pro.

-- Choose a Windows Server operating system (e.g., Windows Server 2022).
+- Size: Choose a minimum of 2vcpus.

 2. Assign Static Private IPs: